chrisjym/207-project-ticket-monster/README.md

 <img width="739" height="114" alt="Screenshot 2025-11-24 at 6 59 17 PM" src="https://github.com/user-attachments/assets/543518f4-4a39-4e21-8520-e2e40281e90e" />

-# Usage Guide:
+# Usage Guide
-1. Build and run the application

----

-## How to Use
+## Features

 ### Searching for Events

+#### Login/Signup
+1. Launch the application
+2. You will see a sign up page
+3. Sign up, or navigate to the login page to login to a pre-existing user
+4. Click the log in/sign up button

 #### Via Search Bar
 1. Launch the application